sisl/OVERTVerify.jl/README.md

 This system is unrolled in time and used to answer bounded-time reachability queries such as: can the closed loop system avoid an unsafe set?
 Or reach a goal set?

 ## Dependencies
-Gurobi is required.
+By default, this package will use GLPK.
+However, Gurobi tends to perform better.
 An academic license can be acquired for free here: https://www.gurobi.com/academia/academic-program-and-licenses/

 The Julia dependencies are listed in the Project.toml file and will be automatically installed when you add the package (see Installation below).